 When I opened the gates to screen time for my 2-year-old daughter, I was planning to limit it to airplanes and sick days.
-But with TV and tablets came a whole new colorful world that hooked my tot instantly, and her new word “cartoons!” became a constant refrain.
+But with TV and tablets came a whole new colourful world that hooked my tot instantly, and her new word “cartoons!” became a constant refrain.
 Almost overnight, her obsession with books and our sweet ritual of reading became a distant memory to her little toddler brain.
 Screens offered something much more exciting.

 I felt OK introducing screen time, especially since most of the time I snuggle up on the couch and watch with her (which is why I now know every single word of Moana), to make the TV time as interactive and educational as I can.
 And the apps we’ve let her play with are all highly rated for learning.
 But when it came time to reading books together, her previously enthusiastic interest was now drawn to a shape-shifting demigod voiced by the Rock.